-Exam Board: CIE Cambridge CODE: 9389 Course Contact: Mrs C Duffy
+Exam Board: CIE Cambridge CODE: 9489

+Course Contact: Miss S Reid

 Students will cover a wide variety of History topics developing a range of transferable skills, as well as continuing to grow their passion for the subject.
 It is our aim to make sure that SNHS A Level History captivates students and develops a desire within them to continue learning beyond the confines of the classroom.

-A successful history student will have a genuine passion for history and will have a questioning mind.
-Our aim is to create independent learners and critical thinkers and decision makers.

-It is vital that students who wish to take History at A-level recognise the importance of extra reading outside of the classroom in order to have the depth of knowledge required in understanding key concepts taught.
+A successful history student will have a genuine passion for the subject and a questioning mind.
+Our aim is to create independent learners who are able to think critically and reach sound judgments.
+It is vital that students who wish to take History at A Level recognise the critical importance of extra reading outside of the classroom, in order to have the depth of knowledge required to be successful in this course.